CLEANing Cygnus A deep and fast with R2D2: The R2D2 paradigm

-The predicted residual image $ {\Nb_{\widehat{\thetab}^{(i)}}}(\rb^{(i-1)})$ captures emission from the input residual dirty image $\rb^{(i-1)}$, and corrects for estimation errors in $\xb^{(i-1)}$, progressively enhancing the resolution and dynamic range of the reconstruction.
-Assuming $I$ networks in the R2D2 sequence, the final reconstruction $\widehat{\xb}$ takes the simple series expression below:
+where the predicted residual image {$ {\Nb_{\widehat{\thetab}^{(i)}}}(\rb^{(i-1)},\xb^{(i-1)})$} captures emission from the input residual dirty image $\rb^{(i-1)}$, and corrects for estimation errors in $\xb^{(i-1)}$, thus progressively enhancing the resolution and dynamic range of the reconstruction.
+Assuming $I$ DNN modules in the R2D2 sequence, the final reconstruction $\widehat{\xb}$ takes {a} simple series expression, as the sum of output residual images from all DNN modules.
+The iteration structure of R2D2 is reminiscent of MP, but its model components at each iteration are identified in a learned manifold of basis functions encoded by a DNN, rather than a handcrafted sparsity basis fixed across iterations.

-In principle, the number of networks in the series should be devised to ensure that the residual dirty image corresponds to noise.
-Interestingly, extensive tests on RI simulations (subject of an upcoming paper) suggest that only a small number of terms in the series is necessary to reach the expected image-domain noise levels, achieving high-dynamic range images with noise-compatible residual dirty images.
-This is also observed on real data results (see Section~\ref{sec:resultsdiscussion}).

-An illustration of the R2D2 model is provided in Fig.~\ref{fig:r2d2illust}.
-Intuitively, it can be interpreted as a learned version of the matching pursuit algorithm, iteratively identifying model components from back-projected data residuals.
-On the one hand, our proposed model-based DL approach combines elements of PnP algorithms based on the Forward-Backward optimization algorithm.
-On the other hand, it distinguishes itself from traditional unrolled architectures through a novel sequential training procedure, with the often computationally-demanding mapping operator $\Db$ being fully externalized from the networks and their typical GPU implementation.
-This unique approach enables enforcing data fidelity through accurate models of the measurement operator both during training and inference.
-In fact, where appropriate, distributed implementations of the measurement operator can easily be leveraged to scale up to large data sizes \citep{dabbech2022first}, typically implemented on flexible CPU-based high-performance computing (HPC) systems.